Print Finishing Services

 Markings indicating where a fold is to occur on printed sheets, usually located at the top edges.

-Perforation on the sheet that runs left to right and is parallel to the lines of text.
+This is a perforation on the sheet that runs left to right and is parallel to the lines of text.

 Three panels are created by two parallel folds, with both the top and bottom panels folded inward, one on top of the other, allowing a sheet of letterhead to fit into a #10 business envelope.
-Also called Tri-Fold, C-Fold, Barrel Fold and Wrap-Around Fold.
+It is widely known by these alternate terms: “Tri-Fold,” “C-Fold,” “Barrel Fold” and “Wrap-Around Fold.”

-Any folding job with a panel size smaller than 2 inches.
+This term is for any folding job with a panel size smaller than 2 inches.

-When one piece is placed inside part of another piece, such as when an insert is placed in the fold of a letter or brochure.
+Term that refers to when one piece is placed inside part of another piece, such as when an insert is placed in the fold of a letter or brochure.

-To bind by applying glue along one edge of a stack of sheets.
+Reference term meaning to bind by applying glue along one edge of a stack of sheets.

-A flexible adhesive used in padding.
+This is a flexible adhesive used in padding.

 A finishing operation in which a flexible adhesive – called padding glue – is applied to one edge of a stack of sheets.
 When the adhesive is dry, sheets can be torn off individually.
 This technique is used to make notepads.

-One page or printed section of a folded brochure or mailer, such as one panel of a rack brochure.
+Term referring to one page or printed section of a folded brochure or mailer, such as one panel of a rack brochure.
 Because each folded section has a front and back panel (one panel is on one side of the paper), a letter-folded sheet has six panels, not three.

-Method of folding where folds run parallel to each other.
+This is a method of folding where folds run parallel to each other.
 Two parallel folds to a sheet will produce six panels (if printed on both sides).

-A cutting rule that produces perforations.
+This is a cutting rule that produces perforations.

-A type of fold where the piece is folded in half and then folded in half again, with the folds parallel to each other.
-Also known as a Double Parallel Fold.
+Reference term for a type of fold where the piece is folded in half and then folded in half again, with the folds parallel to each other.
+Another term with the same meaning is ”Double Parallel Fold.”

 Right Angle Fold

-A folding sequence in which each fold is at a right angle to the fold before it.
+This is a folding sequence in which each fold is at a right angle to the fold before it.

-An instrument that tests a paper’s endurance to folding.
+This is an instrument that tests a paper’s endurance to folding.

-A sharp channel pressed (or embossed) along a straight line in a paper or paper board creating a hinge, allowing it to fold more easily and accurately.
+This term means a sharp channel pressed (or embossed) along a straight line in a paper or paper board creating a hinge, allowing it to fold more easily and accurately.
 The strength of the fold is increased because the paper fibers are compressed and less stretched.
 Scores are used to crease book covers, provide areas for folding a document to enable insertion into an envelope, create heavy creases in shipping cartons to allow easy assembly and numerous other applications.

-The tab areas between the cuts in a perforation that hold the paper together.
+Reference term for the tab areas between the cuts in a perforation that hold the paper together.

 Ties Per Inch

-The part of the perforating rule that creates the cuts or perforations in the paper.
+This refers to the part of the perforating rule that creates the cuts or perforations in the paper.

-A series of parallel folds where each fold opens in the opposite direction from the previous fold like the bellows of an accordion.
-Also called Accordion Fold.
+Reference term regarding a series of parallel folds where each fold opens in the opposite direction from the previous fold like the bellows of an accordion.
+It is also aptly called “Accordion Fold.”